top

 ScreenShot_2025-10-22_182141_635.webp

-First, understand: what isBrowser fingerprint detectionAbnormal?
+1. First, understand: What isBrowser fingerprinting detectionAbnormal?

 II.
 Common Reasons for Abnormal Browser Fingerprint Detection Results

-2. Browser plugins, privacy extensions, interceptor interference
+2. Browser plugins, privacy extensions, and interceptor interference

 3. The hardware/environment simulation does not match the real environment.

-4. Differences in the mechanisms of the testing tools themselves.
+4. Differences in the mechanisms of the testing tools themselves

 The report from ToDetect may indicate:

-Open the ToDetect report and focus on:
+Open the ToDetect detection report, focusing on:

 By identifying "which specific item" is abnormal, targeted investigations can be conducted.